 - Continue your education to stay current with the latest industry best practices.
 This article includes a listing of available options.

 - Regularly read industry publications and attend conferences.
 They’re designed to provide the latest information about industry trends.
-Check out this listing.

 Case study: Jack’s contracting business prides itself on safety.
 He’s run it by the book for decades.